-- Increased arousal and reactivity (anxiety, hyper vigilance, irritability, easily startled)
+- Increased arousal and reactivity (anxiety, hypervigilance, irritability, easily startled)

-The relationship that a person had with the perpetuator prior to the assault also significantly impacts the frequency and intensity of distress that is likely to follow.
+The relationship that a person had with the perpetrator prior to the assault also significantly impacts the frequency and intensity of distress that is likely to follow.
 Generally speaking, the closer you were with the person who committed the assault, the more likely you are to be impacted by the trauma.
 NSVRC (2015) found that 84% of survivors victimized by an intimate partner are likely to experience psychological distress and related difficulties at work or school, 79% of survivors victimized by a family member, close friend, or acquaintance experience distress, and 67% of survivors who were victimized by a stranger experience distress.

 Some good news is that research shows that 90% of individuals “naturally recover” from a traumatic event, meaning that their PTSD symptoms dissipate over time.
 It is not exactly known why some individuals recover more quickly than others, but one theory is that those individuals who recover do not “avoid” the trauma.
-That is, they do not avoid thinking about it, talking about it (which is suggested to do with a trained mental health professional), and expressing natural emotions related to the assault.
+That is, they do not avoid thinking about it, talking about it (which is suggested, with a trained mental health professional), and expressing natural emotions related to the assault.
 Conversely, avoidance is known to be the most significant factor that creates, prolongs, and intensifies trauma-reaction or PTSD symptoms.